zcorpan/html-parser-book/manuscript/introduction.md

 </html>
 ```

-...is parsed into the following DOM tree:
+…is parsed into the following DOM tree:

 ```dom-tree
 #document